marlonbetz/ML/Assignment3/README.txt

 (you either take pretrained embeddings from giant corpora out of the box or you train domain specific embeddings and train a regression from one corpus into the other one, in neural SMT systems you often see that as far as I can tell)

-In terms of complexity, the log regression of course is the best model and the convnet the worst, given their respective number of parameters to estimate.
+In terms of complexity, the log regression of course is the best model and the MLPs the worst, given their respective number of parameters to estimate.
+But the Convnet needs much more time to converge, as the actual computation of gradients is much more complex.